gardener/gardener/docs/operations/control_plane_migration.md

     kubectl patch -n shoot--${PROJECT_NAME}--${SHOOT_NAME} etcdcopybackupstask ${SHOOT_NAME} --subresource status --type merge -p "{\"status\":{\"conditions\":[{\"type\":\"Succeeded\",\"status\":\"True\",\"reason\":\"manual copy successful\",\"message\":\"manual copy successful\",\"lastTransitionTime\":\"$(date -Iseconds)\",\"lastUpdateTime\":\"$(date -Iseconds)\"}]}}"
     ```
-1. After the `main-etcd` becomes `Ready`, remove the finalizer on the source `extensions.gardener.cloud/v1alpha1.BackupEntry` (the resource has `source-` as a prefix in its name) in the `Destination Seed` so that it can be deleted successfully.
-This is necessary as the `Destination Seed` will not have network connectivity to perform the actual deletion of the source backup directory.
+1. After the `main-etcd` becomes `Ready`, and the `source-etcd-backup` secret is deleted from the `Shoot`'s control plane, remove the finalizer on the source `extensions.gardener.cloud/v1alpha1.BackupEntry` in the `Destination Seed` so that it can be deleted successfully (the resource name uses the following format: `source-shoot--<project-name>--<shoot-name>--<uid>`).
+This is necessary as the `Destination Seed` will not have network connectivity to the `Source Seed`'s storage provider and the deletion will fail.
 1. Once the control plane migration has finished successfully, make sure to manually clean up the source backup directory in the `Source Seed`'s storage provider.